- August 26, 2019

 Along those same lines, after you research that new or used car purchase, call or go online to your auto insurance company and get a quote for the new or used vehicle you’re looking at purchasing.
 This is to ensure that the insurance rates are similar to what you’re already paying, or they’re at least affordable to you.
 You’re going to barely have time to do this when you get to the car dealer, so it makes sense to make the five-minute phone call (or even go online to do this).
 You really can’t leave the car dealer without having some insurance on that vehicle.

 I also recommend using a different tool for this, and this is Carvana (carvana.com).
 Carvana is revolutionizing the way that car dealers work.
-It’s a totally online car dealer where you can buy vehicles online and you can trade vehicles completely online.
-This is a great negotiating tool for you, even if you don’t decide to actually trade in your vehicle with Carvana (which you can).
+It’s an online car dealer where you can buy vehicles online and you can trade vehicles completely online.
+This is a great negotiating tool for you, even if you don’t decide to trade in your vehicle with Carvana (which you can).

 What Carvana will do, if you do decide to go with them: they’ll send a rollback (tow truck) to your home or your office and they’ll just load up your car.
 They’ll spend 15 minutes with you signing some paperwork and cut you a check.
 It’s very simple.
-I’ve personally done trade ins with Carvana before, and I’ve loved it.
-The tow truck has showed up in front of my house.
+I’ve personally done trade-ins with Carvana before, and I’ve loved it.
+The tow truck has shown up in front of my house.
 The driver is very friendly, he looks over the car, takes a few pictures, has me sign my name to some things and gives me a check.
-The car rolls away on the roll back, and it’s very simple.
+The car rolls away on the rollback, and it’s very simple.
 Use this as a negotiating tool as well, because this is what an actual dealer is willing to pay.

-In my last point, under the research topic here in step one is to make the decision on looking into any aftermarket products before you go.
+In my last point, under the research topic here in step one is to decide on looking into any aftermarket products before you go.